caliskanmurat/qgis_sentinel2_image_downloader_plugin/README.md

 <br/>

-<b>Output Folder:</b> Folder for files to be download is specified here.
+<b>Output Folder:</b> Folder for files to be downloaded is specified here.

 <br/>

-<b>OPTIONS:</b> Some extra options about download process can be configure in his section.
+<b>OPTIONS:</b> Some extra options about download process can be configured in his section.
 Detailed explanation is below.

 <br/>